open-edge-insights/eii-core/README.md

 # Usage of Docker Registry

-This is an `optional` step where in IEI user wants to build and run EIS images using a DOCKER REGISTRY.
+This is an `optional` step where in EIS user wants to build and run EIS images using a DOCKER REGISTRY.
 This is very helpful when one wants to pull and deploy docker images directly from a docker registry instead of building in every system.

 Follow below steps: